BEFORE applying for an Alternative (Private) Loan, please note:

 - • New regulations require students requesting private loans to complete, sign, and return to the lender a Private Education Loan Applicant Self-Certification form.

 Application Priority Processing Dates

 Your loan application must be on file with our office by these dates in order for the loan funds to be available for the first billing due date.
 Any loan applications received after these dates will be processed within our current processing time frame (usually three to four weeks from date the application is received).

 Alternative (Private) Loans are an option for students who have a balance from a prior semester or a balance in collections as long as it is approved by the lender.
 It is recommended that you contact the lender to confirm whether they will approve a loan for a completed semester or a balance in collections before submitting the application.

 Reduce or Cancel an Alternative (Private) Loan

-If you would like to reduce or cancel your Alternative (Private) Loan, you should contact your lender to make the adjustment then follow up with your assigned financial aid counselor.
+If you would like to reduce or cancel your Alternative (Private) Loan, you should contact your lender to make the adjustment then follow up with our office.

 Student Loan Code of Conduct